slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 ## On comfort and risk

 <!--
+> *"Growth means change and change involves risk, stepping from the known to the unknown."  -- George Shinn*

 - You think you are playing safe, but you are actually accumulating anxiety.
 Take bolder risks, it’s mentally liberating.
 - If you want to grow as a man...
 Never stay in the same place for too long.
 -->